Junekhunter/progress-measures-paper-extension/MATS_APPLICATION_REPORT.md

 The key insight is distinguishing **behavioral similarity** (identical outputs) from **mechanistic similarity** (shared circuits).
 While all models learn correct subtraction, they do so through different frequency patterns and specialization levels.
 Grokking creates a "generalization prior" that resists overfitting on new tasks, but doesn't preserve old task knowledge.

+**Mechanistic hypothesis testing** revealed that the model uses a **novel, non-obvious algorithm** - rejecting simple negation, double negation, and bitwise encoding hypotheses.
+The variance increase (ratio ~2.0) when testing negation structure indicates embeddings are anti-correlated, ruling out direct circuit reuse.
+The 4.8x speedup comes from transferring **abstract computational structure** (cyclic embeddings, distributed representations), not algorithmic circuits.

-**For mechanistic interpretability:** These findings suggest that interpreting transfer requires analyzing both functional behavior and internal mechanisms.
-Circuit analysis tools (Fourier transforms, ablation studies, activation probing) are essential for understanding what actually transfers between tasks.
+**For mechanistic interpretability:** These findings demonstrate the value of hypothesis-driven testing in mechanistic interpretability.
+Even when the true algorithm remains unknown, systematically testing specific predictions can rule out classes of mechanisms.
+Circuit analysis tools (Fourier transforms, variance reduction tests, PCA visualization) combined with behavioral tests provide complementary evidence about what transfers between tasks.

-**Future work** should test whether task similarity, architectural choices, or training procedures can enable multi-task retention in grokked models, potentially bridging the gap between efficient transfer and knowledge preservation.
+**Future work** should employ deeper mechanistic tools (logit lens, activation patching, attention analysis) to identify the actual subtraction algorithm, and test whether task similarity, architectural choices, or training procedures can enable multi-task retention in grokked models, potentially bridging the gap between efficient transfer and knowledge preservation.

 ---